Frequently asked questions

 2. How many drill and tap guides are available?

-We stock five drill and four tap guides:
+We stock five drill guides and two tap guides:

 three standard (imperial) drill guides

 two metric drill guides (we are working on more)

 one standard (imperial) tap guide